+Carnation(Coe's late) ×

+Kentish

+Late Duke ×

+Griotte de Chaux ×

+Morello ×

-Carnation (Coe's late) × Reine Hortense × Morello de Charmeux Late Duke × Belle de Sceaux Griotte de Chaux × Morello × Belle Magnifique Abbess d'Ognies
+Reine Hortense × Aigre Hative Belle de Sceaux Belle Magnifique Abbess d'Oignies

 Cherries planted on the Cerasus Mahaleb are eminently adapted for espaliers, or for walls, as they occupy less space, and are much more fertile.
 They may be planted twelve feet apart, whereas espaliers on the cherry stock require to be planted eighteen or twenty feet apart.
-To those, also, who have no walls or fences, and who wish to grow Morello cherries, the Morello on the Mahaleb will be of great advantage, for the trees bear most abundantly, and form most ornamental little bushes.
-For potting, for forcing, cherries on this stock are highly eligible, as they are very prolific.
+For potting, for forcing, cherries on this stock are highly eligible, as they are very prolific.\